 Analysis / Bias

-A 2014 Pew Research Survey found that 72% of The Guardian’s audience is consistently or mostly liberal, 20% Mixed and 9% consistently or mostly conservative.
-This indicates that The Guardian is strongly preferred by a more liberal audience.
+A 2014 Pew Research Survey found that 72% of The Guardian’s audience is consistently or mostly liberal, 20% Mixed, and 9% consistently or mostly conservative.
+This indicates that a more liberal audience strongly prefers the Guardian.

 Failed Fact Checks